 Festivities include the St. Patrick’s Day Parade, the “greening of the fountain” in Forsyth Park, and the Mass of the Feast of St. Patrick at the Cathedral Basilica of St. John the Baptist.

-Plan for it: The week of March 17, 2025
+Plan for it: The parade will be on March 17, 2025 (date confirmed)

 NOGS Tour of Hidden Gardens: